© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Gawsworth Hall gardens is a scheduled monument protected by Historic England under reference 1016587.
 View the official record →

-Gawsworth Hall is a historic house with associated gardens located in Cheshire, England.
+Gawsworth Hall is a historic house in Cheshire with gardens that reflect the complex evolution of its estate landscape over several centuries.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016587.

 Gawsworth Hall gardens is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016587.